-MPAT-8402 (Lubbock) MPAT-8452 AW

-Clinical Pathology

-This elective will introduce the student to the effective clinical utilization and interpretation of laboratory tests.
-The student rotations in subdisciplines of the clinical laboratories (clinical chemistry, hematology, blood banking, immunology, microbiology, virology, histocompatibility testing) will be tailored to the student's interests.
+Course Number (Campus) Name/General Description MPAT-8401 (Lubbock) Diagnostic/Clinical Parasitology MPAT-8451 AW Students will be familiarized with the microscopic and immunologic techniques for diagnosing parasitic and related diseases.
+The student will become familiar with the concordant pathology and clinical manifestations of these disease processes through informal presentations and study of case histories.
+No formal patient consults are required.
+MPAT-8402 (Lubbock) Clinical Pathology MPAT-8452 AW This elective will introduce the student to the effective clinical utilization and interpretation of laboratory tests.
+The student rotations in subdisciplines of the clinical laboratories (clinical chemistry, hematology, blood banking. immunology, microbiology, virology. and histocompatibility testing) will be tailored to the student's interests.
 A clinical pathologist will provide formal and informal instruction in various aspects of the sub-discipline.
 The student will be encouraged to participate in a variety of problem-solving situations, and he/she can perform laboratory procedures under supervision if they wish.
-Concepts of quality control, testing limitations, biochemical profiling and normal values will be Interesting clinical cases will be reviewed at a daily emphasized. conference attended by students and pathologists.
+Concepts of quality control, testing limitations, biochemical profiling and normal values will be emphasized.
+Interesting clinical cases will be reviewed at a daily conference attended by students and pathologists.
 One formal presentation on a laboratory topic of the student's interest will be required in the fourweek experience.
 Opportunities for independent study and involvement in on-going research will be available.
 Four-week experiences are preferred, but a two-week session can be arranged after discussion with the department.